joealewine/blockchain-rhos/ibmblockchain_support.md

 {: #blockchain-support-resources}

 **{{site.data.keyword.blockchainfull_notm}} Resources**
-  This [{{site.data.keyword.blockchainfull_notm}} Platform documentation ](/docs/services/blockchain-rhos?topic=blockchain-rhos-get-started-console-ocp), provides guidance on how to get started with {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform.
+  This [{{site.data.keyword.blockchainfull_notm}} Platform documentation ](/docs/services/blockchain-rhos?topic=blockchain-rhos-get-started-console-ocp), provides guidance on how to get started with {{site.data.keyword.blockchainfull_notm}} Platform.
 You can find corresponding topics from the left navigator or search any term with the search function on the top.

   You can find blockchain tutorials and code patterns on [{{site.data.keyword.IBM_notm}} Developer](https://developer.ibm.com/technologies/blockchain/){: external} that provide guidance for building your own smart contracts and applications.